isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 It prefers assigning specific addresses or delegated prefixes requested by the client and the ones for which the client has reservations.

-When the client requests a specific delegated prefix, there are a few steps that :iscman:`kea-dhcp6` goes through to try to satisfy the request, in the following
+When the client requests a specific delegated prefix, :iscman:`kea-dhcp6` follows a series of steps to try to satisfy the request, in this
 order:

 1. It searches for a lease that matches the requested prefix and prefix length.